 ‘Connection deadline’ action

-ASAP after confirmation of deferral is obtained inform all your relevant stakeholders of your new ‘connection deadline’ date.
+before connection and after confirmation of deferral is obtained inform all your relevant stakeholders of your new ‘connection deadline’ date.

 Record keeping action

-ASAP after confirmation of deferral is obtained you must keep a record of why you decided to change it, the parties you communicated with in making your decision and the date you obtained approval.
+before connection and after confirmation of deferral is obtained you must keep a record of why you decided to change it, the parties you communicated with in making your decision and the date you obtained approval.

 Changing your ‘connect by’ date